cloud-elements/devportal/docs/guides/element-builder/create-database-element.md

 #### Support

-We would love to hear about enhancements or concerns regarding Cloud Elements & Element Builder.
+We would love to hear about enhancements or concerns regarding Cloud Elements.
 Please don’t hesitate to get in touch.

 Need some help?
 Don’t hesitate to reach out to [Cloud Elements Support](mailto:support@cloud-elements.com) with any questions or concerns.